vikramriyer/vikramriyer.github.io/_posts/2023-01-07-2-minute-principle.md

 comments: true
 share: true
 related: true
-excerpt: Trick to avoid procrastination
+excerpt: A simple pause before the trigger to break the endless scroll
 categories: writing
 filter_by: writing
 ---